Sanshain/light-react/README.md

 `<` - indicates unknown on render time parent element.
 It means any container element on top level

-For example the simplest case:
+For example conisdes following switch:

 `<a data-_refresh='mainsection>section1.section2'>Get some data</a>`

 the map `mainsection>section1.section2` will be used to create a list of items to request to the server.
-Consider next html:
+For example for this html:

 ```html
 <div id=mainsection>